UCL/MPHY0026/doc/tracking/introduction.rst

 Introduction
 ============

-Tracking systems are fundamental for CAI as they allow to track the position of a tool or device (e.g., laparoscope, endoscope, needle, ultrasoudn probe, camera, ...) relative to the patient anatomy during a surgical procedure in 3D space and is a key technology in CAI.
+Tracking systems are fundamental for CAI as they allow us to track the position of a tool or device (e.g., laparoscope, endoscope, needle, ultrasound probe, video camera, ...) relative to the patient anatomy during a surgical procedure in 3D space and is a key enabling technology in CAI.

 History
 -------

-* **1900s**: A tracking system is used for the first time in humans.
+* **1908**: A tracking system is used for the first time in humans.
 It is a mechanical sterotactic frame and is used for neurological applications.
-This frame has 3-dimensional coordinate system and allows to place instruments at a specific location by manually selecting the position at each coordinate [HorsleyClarke1908]_, [Heller2006]_.
+This frame has a 3-dimensional coordinate system and allows us to place instruments at a specific location by manually selecting the position of each coordinate [HorsleyClarke1908]_, [Heller2006]_.
+See :numref:`HorsleyClarkeStereotacticFrame`.
 * **1960s**: The benefits and accuracy of the stereotactic device becomes a standard practice.
 * **1980s**: Mechanical digitizers become popular due to their use in CAS, especially in neurosurgery.
 * **1990s**: Optical trackers are introduced in order to overcome clinical problems of previous tracking systems such as the ability to track multiple devices and sterilisation issues, evolving to very accurate devices.
 On of the main limitations of optical trackers is the line-of-sight requirement between the tracked markers and the camera.